contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/01_build-request.md

 This screenshot shows you a request for which the header is disabled (checkbox deselected):

 ![Disable query parameters & headers](images/08-post-disable-headers.jpg "Disable query parameters & headers")

-## Switch mode

-You can also switch mode to edit and display things.
-This is very useful e.g. when you have access to the raw content or when managing it using a form view.